julianeon/goodlifeapi/README.md

-This is the back end for the GoodLife app.
+This is the back end for the GoodLife app (front end [here](https://github.com/julianeon/goodlife)).

 Download the app.